otienosteve/introduction-to-Servers/README.md

 # Exploring the World of Servers
 ![Client Server Architecture Illustration](./Client_server_Architecture.png)

- A server is a computer that provides services to the clients.
+ A **server** is a computer that provides services to clients.
- A client is a computer that requests for services from the client.
+ A **client** is a computer that requests services from the client.
- From the above definitions it is worthwhile to note that the two are all computers and what distinguishes one from another is the role it plays.
-In essence the server and the client are all computers with all the necessary features of a typical computer: RAM, HDD, System bus, an installed operating system and application programs to mention but a few.
+ From the above definitions, it is worthwhile to note that the two are all computers, and what distinguishes one from another is the role it plays.
+In essence, the server and the client are all computers with all the necessary features of a typical computer: RAM, HDD, system bus, an installed operating system, and application programs, to mention but a few.

-The client and the server both communicate through a network which is the medium that facilitates their interaction.
-In this and forthcoming lesson we will ignore the network aspect.
+The client and the server both communicate through a network, which is the medium that facilitates their interaction.
+In this and forthcoming lessons, we will ignore the network aspect.
 ![Client Server Communication Via Network](./Client-server-Architecture-network.png)

 ##  The Client Server Architecture
-> The client Server Architecture is a computing formation in which a computer (client) or computers (clients)  rely on another computer (server) for services
+> The Client-Server Architecture is a computing formation in which a computer (client) or computers (clients)  rely on another computer (server) for services
     - wikipedia

 The services may include:
-- The client requesting for information from the server i.e Retrieving a webpage, Downloading a file
+- The client requesting for information from the server, i.e., retrieving a webpage or downloading a file
 - Request for processing of data - validation during creation of an account
-- Request to send a message t another client. i.e email The above mentioned are just a few instances where the servers services.
+- Request to send a message to another client. i.e., email

+The above-mentioned are just a few instances where servers provide services.

-## Comparing Clients and Servers.
+## Comparing Clients and Servers
 ![Block Diagram Comparison- (server and Client)](./Client-Server-Comparison.png)
-From the diagram above you can clearly see tha client and the server have a few similarities in architecture from Hardware up to the application layer.
+From the diagram above, you can clearly see that the client and the server have a few similarities in architecture, from hardware up to the application layer.

-From the server side we have left a question mark on top of the application layer.
-This is where the server side applications we develop and deploy will live.
+From the server side, we have left a question mark on top of the application layer.
+This is where the server-side applications we develop and deploy will live.
-The server and the client though being similar in architecture should have a few differences owing to the fact that the play different roles in the Client Server architecture.
+The server and the client, though similar in architecture, should have a few differences owing to the fact that they play different roles in the client-server architecture.

-A server as it's meant to provide services should beat the client in a few computing metrics. listed below are some of them.
+A server, as it's meant to provide services, should beat the client in a few computing metrics.
+Listed below are some of them:
 - High Performance Computing (optimizations)
 - Reliability and fault tolerance
 - Security